Skip to Content

 Highly sensitive people often think deeply about things and feel strong emotions intensely because they are so aware of everything going around them.
 They tend to be introverts who enjoy spending time alone to recharge.

 Highly sensitive people have what’s called a “low threshold for stimulation.”
-This means that they quickly become overwhelmed by situations and experiences which seem normal to those who are less sensitive.
+This means that they quickly become overwhelmed by situations and experiences which seem normal to those who have a less sensitive nature.
 For example, a highly sensitive person may feel overwhelmed visiting a shopping mall on a crowded day while an introvert may have no problem at all.
 They also tend to be stressed with social rules and being judged by others which can lead to them feeling like they just don’t fit in anywhere.

 What do highly sensitive people want out of work?